liferay/liferay-screens/android/samples/bankofwesteros/bankofwesteros.md

 # Bank of Westeros

-## Important Note

-*This product is under heavy development and its features aren't ready for use in production.
-It's being made public only to allow developers to preview the technology.*

 ## Introduction

 The *Bank of Westeros* application is an example application built with Liferay Screens to manage technical issues in a bank.
 It allows new user registration with Liferay Portal, editing of existing user details, and editing of other portal content.
 A video demonstrating all the features is available in [YouTube](https://www.youtube.com/watch?v=AroTd6zI794).